-“Oh … my …god,” said Marwood, noticing a huge poster behind an armed escort waiting outside the terminal as the plane finished taxiing.
+“Oh … my … god,” said Ferriss, noticing a huge poster behind an armed escort, waiting outside the terminal as the plane finished taxiing.

 Holland craned his neck, reading out loud.
 “Never has so much been spent on so little.
 London welcomes the one-cent British Guiana Crimson stamp.
 At seven million dollars per square inch, the most valuable man-made product ever made!”

-“Bog, restroom, khazi, shithouse, I don’t care what you call it,” exclaimed Marwood, “I need it and I need it now!”
+“Bog, restroom, khazi, shithouse, I don’t care what you call it,” exclaimed Ferriss, “I need it and I need it now!”

-Taken from the book, Letters from Reuben and Other Stories: 40 Little Tales of Mirth, 146 pp. Dec 2021
+Taken from the book, Letters from Reuben and Other Stories: 40 Little Tales of Mirth

 - To purchase the stories on To Cut a Short Story Short up to December 2021 in paperback, Kindle, eBook, and audio-book form, and for news on new titles, please see Shop.